Ankaj Gupta

 Variable Scope in JavaScript

-Scope is how a computer keeps track of all the variables in a program, It refers to the specific environment where a JavaScript variable is accessible and can be used.
+Scope is how a computer keeps track of all variables in a program.
+It refers to the specific environment where a JavaScript variable is accessible and can be used.

-In JavaScript, there are 3-types of variable scope :
+Important: In JavaScript, there are 3 types of variable scope:

-3. Lexical variable - Lexical scope is the ability of an inner function to access the scope of an outer function.
+3. Lexical variable: Ability of an inner function to access the scope of an outer function

-• Global variable always stored in memory even function execution finish, it always keep in memory or always accessible from anywhere in JavaScript code.
+Memory: Global variables are always stored in memory.
+Even after function execution finishes, they remain accessible from anywhere in JavaScript code.

 <script>